Python-GIS-book/site/source/part2/chapter-06/md/01-data-io.md

 ```

 <!-- #region deletable=true editable=true -->
 And Voilà!
-As a result we have a GeoDataFrame that contains our original
-address and a 'geometry' column containing Shapely Point -objects that
+As a result we have a GeoDataFrame that contains an `address`-column containing the geocoded addresses and a `geometry` column containing `Point`-objects representing the geographic locations of the addresses.
+Notice that these addresses are given However, the ``id`` column is not there.
-we can use for exporting the addresses to a Shapefile for example.
-However, the ``id`` column is not there.
 Thus, we need to join the
 information from ``data`` into our new GeoDataFrame ``geo``, thus making
-a **Table Join**.
+a Table Join.
 <!-- #endregion -->

 <div class="alert alert-info">